Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Discussion

-Moreover, via protein evolution, we provide the first proof-of-concept real data application for \LBPS\ to explore high dimensional \CTMCs\ compared with \HMC.
-The experiment results suggest that \LBPS\ may have great potential to explore high dimensional \CTMCs.
-This shows promises for evolutionary processes such as codon evolution~\citep{anisimova2008investigating} with a large state space.
-Our sampling algorithm also has the potential to be applied to co-evolution of groups of interacting amino acids residues which is also modelled under large rate matrices.
+Moreover, we provide the first proof-of-concept real data application applying \LBPS\ to high dimensional \CTMCs, showing the great potential of this computational method in this domain.
+This shows promises for evolutionary processes with a large state space, such as codon evolution~\citep{anisimova2008investigating}.
+Our sampling algorithm also has the potential to be applied to co-evolution of groups of interacting amino acids residues which also involves large rate matrices.

-For phylogenetic applications, the current limitation of our algorithm is that it only works for unnormalized, reversible rate matrices since only under this situation, the analytical solution to the collision time can be obtained.
+For phylogenetic applications, one of the limitations of our algorithm in its current form is that it assumes an unnormalized reversible rate matrices since we were only able to obtain analytical solution to the collision time under this situation.
 It is customary in phylogenetics to use normalized rate matrix, where the normalization ensures that the expected number of mutations is one given one unit time.
-To resolve the issue, for example, for pairwise sequences, we can first set the branch length to one unit length and obtain posterior distribution for an unnormalized reversible rate matrix.
-Later we can normalize the rate matrix by multiplying the normalization coefficient and the normalizing coefficient can be served as the estimate for the branch length.
+To resolve this issue, one can normalize the branch lengths instead of the rate matrix to recover identifiability.
+A related issue is that changing the prior on the weights requires that the algorithms used to simulate the collision times need be adapted.
+Fortunately several methods can be used to approach these collision time simulation algorithms, see e.g.\ \cite{bouchard2018bouncy}, Section 2.3.

-It is also possible to combine our method with Bayesian variable selection techniques \citep{ishwaran2005spike} and a binary version of \BPS\ \citep{pakman2017binary} to detect the features that have a large effect on the underlying \CTMCs.
-To further facilitate the computational efficiency of our sampling algorithm, it is worth exploring adaptive version of the algorithm to choose the tuning parameter in \LBPS\ wisely.
+As another direction for future work, it would be interesting to combine our method with Bayesian variable selection techniques \citep{ishwaran2005spike} and a binary version of \BPS\ \citep{pakman2017binary} to select subset of features that have a large effect on the underlying \CTMCs.